tytydraco/yessleep/out/The_Girl_on_My_Commute_Part_4.md

 As I headed back to the train, I turned back one last time to see them walking hand in hand, finally free.
 Three down, two to go.

-Everything shifted back to normal, Percy gave me a pat on the back.
-“You’re getting good at this, kid.
+“You really did it,” said Zoe, flopping down in the seat across from me, copper curls bouncing around her shoulders.
+Her freckles lit up like constellations in the dim light of the train car.

+Beside her stood Percy, always buttoned-up, even in death—tie straight, coat folded neatly over one arm, like he still had a meeting to get to.
+He gave a small, respectful nod.

+“I’ve seen people try,” Percy said.
+“They don’t usually get that far, let alone survive it twice.
 At this rate, you’ll empty the train before your time’s up.
 Although, I think mine might be a bit more difficult.”

-I let out a small laugh, but as I did, I immediately knew something was wrong.
-My breath curled in front of my mouth, white and slow.
-The temperature dropped like a trapdoor opening under our feet, which only meant one thing.
+I offered a small smile, but I didn’t feel like celebrating.
+Not yet. “*He’s* not going to like it,” I said.

+Percy’s expression darkened.
+Zoe sat up straighter.
+That was when the cold hit, the temperature dropping like a trapdoor under our feet, which only meant one thing .
+It rolled in like fog, thick and heavy, turning my breath to ice.
+As it curled over my mouth, the windows frosted over instantly.
 Zoe and Percy saw the shift in my face as I looked behind them.
 They turned, only to join in my horror.

 It was the Thin Man, and he did *not* seem pleased.